Interstate 535 Minnesota / Wisconsin

 I-35, I-535, Hwy 53 Twin Ports Interchange

-Costing between $250-275 million, the Twin Ports Interchange program will replace 33 bridges and update the interchange joining I-35, I-535 and U.S. 53 in Duluth and revise the ramps along Interstate 535 at Garfield Avenue.
+Costing around $442 million, the Twin Ports Interchange program will replace 33 bridges and update the interchange joining I-35, I-535 and U.S. 53 in Duluth and revise the ramps along Interstate 535 at Garfield Avenue.
 Both interchanges serve the Clure Public Terminal, but weight restrictions currently in place force overweight vehicles to and from the port onto local streets.
-Design work will be completed in mid-2019, with construction following through 2022.
+Design work was 60% complete as of November 2019.
+However as plans advanced, an estimated $100 million shortfall for the project arose, due to increased costs with addressing contaminated soil and water, geotechnical challenges, and maintaining two lanes of traffic along Lower Michigan Street southbound during construction.
+As a result the Minnesota Department of Transportation (MnDOT) deferred work on the project phases involving Garfield Avenue and U.S. 53.7

 The MnDOT FASTLANE Grant application for the Twin Ports Interchange 2020 program estimated $244 million for the preferred alternative, with a time savings of 14 years.
 A previous alternative called for maintaining the existing facilities and replacing elements piecemeal over an 18 year period using traditional funding sources.6 Redesign of the Can of Worms interchange includes relocating the Interstate 35 mainline so that each roadway runs next to one another in place of the current wide median.
 This will allow for the relocation of left exits to right exits and eliminate merge conflict points.
 Additionally a value engineering study analyzed whether the I-35 mainline could be rebuilt entirely on embankment versus on elevated viaduct.
 The signalized movement from I-35 north to U.S. 53 north however will remain.